taotien/SSROV/README.md

 4. Modify pressure sensor to use I2C-3
 5. Make sure wiringPi doesn't interfere with I2C hacks
 6. Purchase and test ethernet add-on board or USB through the GPIO.
+7. Setup a full working hardware prototype (so the pins can be tested for conflicts)
-7. Package and tutorial around ethernet gadget mode (for Pi0 only)
+8. Package and tutorial around ethernet gadget mode (for Pi0 only)
-8. List of apt packages required
+9. List of apt packages required
-9. Screenshots for everything
+10. Screenshots for everything

 ## Introduction
 The internet ROV is powered by the budget Raspberry Pi Zero and common off-the-shelf components found that is built around the Raspberry Pi platform as well as basic programming.
 The goal of this project is to enable a remote user to access a ROV without being on the docks.